jfodera/Weather-Music/lab4/README.md

 Promt 16: When I put all of these together, the click to show API button is gone, add it back How I used it: Whole new index.php file

-Promt 17:
-How I used it:

-Promt 18:
+Promt 17: add links to actual image files across the web to curate the page, also this extra info should only appear when I click the show more info button.
+When it is clicked the button should then read show less info, when that is clicked the info should go away.
+It should act as a toggle.
-How I used it:
+How I used it: New index.php and backend.js

+Promt 18: Now connect the extra info associated with the spotify playlists to the same button How I used it: New index.php and backend.js

 Promt 19:
 How I used it: